dd9jn/rfc4880bis/rfc4880bis.md

 ## PKCS#1 Encoding in OpenPGP {#pkcs-encoding}

-This standard makes use of the PKCS\#1 functions EME-PKCS1-v1\_5 and EMSA-PKCS1-v1\_5.
+This standard makes use of the PKCS#1 functions EME-PKCS1-v1_5 and EMSA-PKCS1-v1_5.
 However, the calling conventions of these functions has changed in the past.
-To avoid potential confusion and interoperability problems, we are including local copies in this document, adapted from those in PKCS\#1 v2.1 {{RFC3447}}.
+To avoid potential confusion and interoperability problems, we are including local copies in this document, adapted from those in PKCS#1 v2.1 {{RFC3447}}.
-RFC 3447 should be treated as the ultimate authority on PKCS\#1 for OpenPGP.
+{{RFC3447}} should be treated as the ultimate authority on PKCS#1 for OpenPGP.
 Nonetheless, we believe that there is value in having a self- contained document that avoids problems in the future with needed changes in the conventions.

-### EME-PKCS1-v1\_5-ENCODE
+### EME-PKCS1-v1_5-ENCODE

 Input: